Nicholaiii/teamspeak-async/readme.md

 # Teamspeak-Async
-### A node library to interface the ServerQuery protocol on your Teamspeak Server.
+### A library to interface the ServerQuery protocol on your Teamspeak Server.

 ## Usage
 Targets Node `>= 7.6` and uses async/await.
 Transpile with Babel for older versions.